Stackclash/5e-vault/4. World Almanac/NPCs/Ismark Kolyanovich.md

 groups: []
 religions:
   - Faith of the Morninglord
-personality:
+personality: Protective, responsible, deeply concerned for his sister's safety
-ideal:
+ideal: Duty above all, especially to family and those under my care.
-bond:
+bond: His late father's legacy and his sister's safety
-flaw:
+flaw: Can be overly cautious and sometimes distrustful of strangers
-goals:
+goals: To secure a safe place for Ireena, away from Strahd’s reach
-likes:
+likes: Quiet moments of peace, strong leadership, loyalty
-dislikes:
+dislikes: Threats to his family, Strahd's minions, chaos
 ---

 > [!infobox]